 This allows to update a large number of devices in a very short time.
 It takes 5 minutes (or one agent interval) to update one device.
 It also takes just 5 minutes to update thousands of devices.

 In the configure menu the top selector defines for which device or group of devices configuration is applied.
 "All devices" will enable this for the main branch of the tree.
-All subsequent groups and devices that do not have their inheritance disabled will inherit this configuration.
+All subsequent groups and devices (that don't explicitly override it), will inherit this configuration.
 You can do multiple configuration changes at once, but it is recommended to always do one after the other.